SwiftERM Hyper-personalisation for ecommerce email marketing

 What to Include in an Ecommerce Customer Retention Strategy

-First of all, let’s be realistic, you’ve probably complained about the ‘Amazon-effect’ recently and that customers are becoming less engaged with brands.
+First of all, let’s be realistic, you’ve probably complained about the ‘Amazon effect’ recently and that customers are becoming less engaged with brands.
 If you have, then you need to focus from the ground up to figure out where friction points with your customers are online.
-In particular, the ways in which your ecommerce website could be letting customers down.
+In particular, how your ecommerce website could be letting customers down.
 Some examples include:

 • Content doesn’t communicate with your customers effectively